-The Company is subject to U.S. federal and state taxes with respect to its allocable share of any taxable income or loss of Holdings, as well as any stand-alone income or loss it generates.
-Holdings is treated as a partnership for U.S. income tax purposes and for most applicable state and local income tax purposes and generally does not pay income taxes in most jurisdictions.
-Instead, Holdings' taxable income or loss is passed through to its Members, including the Company.
-Despite its status as a partnership in the United States, Holdings' foreign subsidiaries are taxable entities operating in foreign jurisdictions.
+The Company is subject to U.S. federal and state taxes with respect to its allocable share of any taxable income or loss of Holdings as well as any stand-alone income or loss it generates.
+Holdings is treated as a partnership for U.S. income tax purposes federal and for most applicable state and local income tax purposes and generally does not pay income taxes in most jurisdictions.
+Instead, Holdings' taxable income or loss is passed through to and included in the taxable income or loss of its Members, including the Company.
+Despite its status as a partnership in the United States, U.S., Holdings' foreign subsidiaries are taxable entities operating in foreign jurisdictions.
 As such, these foreign subsidiaries may record a tax expense or benefit in jurisdictions where a valuation allowance has not been recorded.

-As part of the Business Combination, the Company entered into the TRA with certain stockholders that will represent approximately 85% of the calculated tax savings based on the portion of basis adjustments on future exchanges of Holding's units and other carryforward attributes assumed that the Company anticipates being able to utilize in future years.
-As of September 30, 2023, there have been exchanges of units that would generate a deferred tax asset of \$21.8 million for the Company and a liability under the TRA of \$18.5 million.
+As part of the Business Combination, On December 13, 2021, the Company entered into a tax receivable agreement with the TRA with certain stockholders then-existing non-controlling interest holders (the "TRA") that will represent provides payments to be made to non-controlling interest holders of approximately 85% of the calculated amount of any tax savings based on the portion of basis adjustments on future exchanges of Holding's units and other carryforward attributes assumed that benefits realized by the Company anticipates being able as a result of increases in the Company's share of the tax basis in the net assets of Holdings resulting from any redemptions of member units in exchange for Class A common stock or cash as well as tax basis increases attributable to utilize payments made under the TRA.
+The Company expects to benefit from the remaining 15% of any tax benefits realized.
+During the three months ended March 31, 2024, no units were redeemed that would have resulted in future years.
+As an increase in the tax basis of September 30, 2023, there have been exchanges of units the Company's investment in Holdings that would generate a additional deferred tax asset of \$21.8 million for the Company and assets or a liability under the TRA of \$18.5 million.
+TRA.

 On a quarterly basis, the Company estimates the effective tax rate expected to be applicable for the full year and makes changes, if necessary, based on new information or events.
 The estimated annual effective tax rate is forecasted based on actual historical information and forward-looking estimates and is used to provide for income taxes in interim reporting periods.
 The Company also recognizes the tax impact of certain unusual or infrequently occurring items, such as the effects of changes in tax laws or rates and impacts from settlements with tax authorities, discretely in the quarter in which they occur.
-The Company recorded income tax expense (benefit) of \$3.9 million and \$0.2 million for the three months ended September 30, 2023 and 2022, respectively, and \$5.4 million and (\$0.05) million for the nine months ended September 30, 2023 and 2022, respectively.
+The Company recorded income tax expense (benefit) of \$3.9 2.5 million and \$0.2 0.6 million for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively, and \$5.4 million and (\$0.05) million for the nine months ended September 30, 2023 and 2022, 2023, respectively.